 - Request for financial support after joining the programme will not be considered.

-30. When does the application for loan need to be submitted?
+31. When does the application for loan need to be submitted?
 Will the University be facilitating this process?

 and the documents will need to be submitted to the bank authorities available on the campus on that

-31. What are the kind of roles/ career opportunities students can look forward after successful completion of Postgraduate Programmes?
+32. What are the kind of roles/ career opportunities students can look forward after successful completion of Postgraduate Programmes?

 The social sector today offers a variety of exciting career opportunities for students with a desire to contribute to the development of the country.
 Growing public investment, landmark legislations like the Right to Education Act and large government programmes like NREGA, NRLM etc., and the increasing participation of NGOs in the development process - from policy-making to implementation and monitoring - call for talented professionals in large numbers.
 In addition, social entrepreneurs capable of innovative thinking are needed to ideate, create and implement path-breaking solutions to social problems.